Death toll of powerful earthquake in Haiti soars to 1,297

 Saturday's earthquake also left at least 5,700 people injured in the Caribbean nation, with thousands more displaced from their destroyed or damaged homes.
 Survivors in some areas were forced to wait out in the open amid oppressive heat for help from overloaded hospitals.

-Yet the devastation could soon worsen with the coming of Tropical Depression Grace, which is predicted to reach Haiti on Monday night.
-The U.S. National Hurricane Center demoted the tropical storm to a depression Sunday, but forecasters warned that regardless, Grace still posed a threat to bring heavy rain, flooding and landslides.
+The devastation could soon worsen with the coming of Tropical Depression Grace, which is predicted to reach Haiti on Monday night.
+The U.S. National Hurricane Center warned that although Grace had weakened from tropical storm strength Sunday, it still posed a threat to bring heavy rain, flooding and landslides.

 The epicenter was about 125 kilometers (78 miles) west of the capital of Port-au-Prince, the U.S. Geological Survey said, and aftershocks continued to jolt the area Sunday.

 In the badly damaged coastal town of Les Cayes, Jennie Auguste lay on a flimsy foam mattress on the tarmac of the community's tiny airport waiting for anything — space at a hospital or a small plane like the ones ferrying the wounded to the capital.
-She suffered injuries in the chest, abdomen and arm when the roof of the store she worked at collapsed .
+She suffered injuries in the chest, abdomen and arm when the roof collapsed at the store where she worked.

 “There has been nothing.
 No help, nothing from the government,” Auguste's sister, Bertrande, said.

-In scenes widespread across the region hit by the quake, other families salvaged their few belongings and spent the night at an open-air football pitch.
-On Sunday morning, people lined up to buy what little was available: bananas, avocados and water at a local street market.
+In scenes widespread across the region hit by the quake, families salvaged their few belongings and spent the night at an open-air football pitch.
+On Sunday, people lined up to buy what little was available: bananas, avocados and water at a local street market.

+Workers tore through rubble of collapsed buildings with heavy machinery, shovels and picks.
+After sundown, Les Cayes was darkened by intermittent blackouts, and many slept people outside again, clutching small transistor radios tuned to news, terrified of a possible repetition of Saturday's strong aftershocks.

-Prime Minister Ariel Henry on Saturday declared a one-month state of emergency for the whole country and said he was rushing aid to areas where towns were destroyed and hospitals were overwhelmed.
+Prime Minister Ariel Henry has declared a one-month state of emergency for the whole country and said he was rushing aid to areas where towns were destroyed and hospitals were overwhelmed.

+“The first convoys started following the coordination efforts of several ministers mobilized at the level of the National Emergency Center,” Henry told reporters Sunday.
+“We salute the dignity, the resilience effort of the victims and their ability to start over.
+From my observations, I deduce that Haitians want to live and progress.
+Let us unite to offer these people a living environment conducive to development.”

 UNICEF Executive Director Henrietta Fore said Sunday that humanitarian needs are acute, with many Haitians urgently needing health care, clean water and shelter.
 Children who have been separated from parents need protection, she said.